wutcat/dracut-tmpfs-root/README.md

 Create a suitable image archive
 -------------------------------
-Source hosts for images should have SELinux DISABLED (not just in Permissive mode).
-This is so that the filesystem can be labeled on first boot.
-Relabeling an already-labeled filesystem requires a reboot.
-TODO: Eliminate this requirement.

 How you get your image is up to you.
 For KVM VMs, you can use guestfish:
 ```shell